psmatter/ssplit-py/docs/API.md

 splitter(language, text)

-language: Country code (prefices in default location)
+language: Country code (prefixes in default location)
-          or path of the preix file.
+          or path of the prefix file.

           Default: language en (with argument None)

 text    : Ascii/UTF-8 text string.
 Larger texts should be